+Client: Country: Financing: Year:

-Client: ASSM Country: Egypt Financing: ICD Own Account: \$10 Million Total Project Cost: \$32 Million Year: 2018 Ch Challenge Solution Results planned to produc of sugar per year purpose of the pro- supply and demar The project was so completed in Sept the construction we devaluation in the project cost over there has been ve capital available to SM is a mega agribusiness projectICD and and have extend for the projectsugar per year in Egypt.
-The main rpose of the project is to address the oply and demand gap in the country.for the projectge project was supposed to be mpleted in September 2016.
-However, e construction was delayed due to the opject cost overrun.
-During this period, ere has been very limited commercialICD and and have extend for the project other financier of the project ded favorable financing terms ect at a total amount of to be paid in 10 years grace period of 36 months. rm financing extended by ICD grace period paved the way ect to generate sufficient cash sure its financial sustainability. re, ICD involvement and o enabled the project to get and financing from other nciers. industrial over an a sqm.
-ASSI the creati directly a industries. contribute standards and to red sugar defi help in rec ect is one of the biggest projects in Egypt developed area of more than 1.5 million M is expected to contribute to ion of more than 30,000 jobs, nd indirectly, across different .
-In addition, the project has ed to the improvement of living of a large number of farmers lucing the current 1 million tons icit in Egypt.
-Finally, ASSM will ducing the imports of raw sugar ase the export of sugar.
+ASSM Egypt ICD Own Account: \$10 Million 2018

+Total Project Cost: \$32 Million

+Challenge Solution Results ASSM is a mega agribusiness project planned to produce up to 1 million tons of sugar per year in Egypt.
+The main purpose of the project is to address the supply and demand gap in the country.
+The project was supposed to be completed in September 2016.
+However, the construction was delayed due to the devaluation in the local currency, and project cost overrun.
+During this period, there has been very limited commercial capital available to finance such a long-term project in Egypt.
+ICD and another financier of the project have extended favorable financing terms for the project at a total amount of \$32Million to be paid in 10 years including a grace period of 36 months.
+The long-term financing extended by ICD with a long grace period paved the way for the project to generate sufficient cash flows to ensure its financial sustainability.
+Furthermore, ICD involvement and support also enabled the project to get the support and financing from other project financiers.
+The project is one of the biggest industrial projects in Egypt developed over an area of more than 1.5 million sqm.
+ASSM is expected to contribute to the creation of more than 30,000 jobs, directly and indirectly, across different industries.
+In addition, the project has contributed to the improvement of living standards of a large number of farmers and to reducing the current 1 million tons sugar deficit in Egypt.
+Finally, ASSM will help in reducing the imports of raw sugar and increase the export of sugar.